Federal investigators to review FDA's "accelerated pathway" over Alzheimer's drug approval

-Aug 4 (Reuters) - An independent federal review has been launched into the U.S. Food & drug Administration's accelerated approval pathway using which the agency approved Biogen Inc's (BIIB.O) Alzheimer's treatment Aduhelm.
+(Reuters) - An independent federal review has been launched into the U.S. Food & drug Administration’s accelerated approval pathway using which the agency approved Biogen Inc’s Alzheimer’s treatment Aduhelm.

 The probe will be undertaken by the Office of the Inspector General at the Department of Health and Human Services.